Hello fellow writers, I’m glad you found my review on some of the best places to find freelancing writing jobs (for beginners).

 Should You Work for Textbroker?

-Textbroker is another good place for beginners to look for writing jobs.
+Textbroker is another good place for beginner writers to look for jobs.

 The pay can be very low when you’re first starting out (especially when you start at level 2), but you can get promoted as you improve your work submissions.